 Israel Adesanya was crowned the new UFC middleweight champion after knocking out Robert Whittaker in the main event of UFC 243 in the Marvel Stadium at Melbourne, Australia.
 Adesanya, who remains undefeated in MMA, defended his title twice this year.

 The first occasion was against Yoel Romero at UFC 248 and the second saw Adesanya best Paulo Costa at UFC 253.
 Israel Adesanya remains the UFC middleweight champion.

 Khabib Nurmagomedov won the vacant UFC lightweight championship at UFC 223 when he defeated Al laquinta by unanimous decision.
 Khabib has since defended his title thrice, all of them being submission victories.

 He defeated Conor McGregor by neck crank, Dustin Poirier by a rear-naked choke and Justin Gaethje by a triangle choke.
-Khabib has retired from MMA but hasn't vacated his title yet.
-Therefore, he remains the undisputed UFC lightweight champion.
+Khabib has retired from MMA but has vacated his title.

 |Since||2nd March, 2019|

 At UFC 201, Tyron Woodley defeated Robbie Lawler to win the welterweight championship.
 At UFC 235, Kamaru Usman became the first-ever Nigerian-born champion in UFC history by beating Woodley by unanimous decision.

 Kamaru Usman faced Colby Covington in his first title defence at UFC 245 and won the fight by TKO.
 Usman then faced Jorge Masvidal at UFC 251, winning the contest by unanimous decision.